DavidOP1/Assignment4OS/README.md

 Stack.cpp is implemntation of stack for test uses.

+If stack is empty when using TOP command a "STACK IS EMPTY" will appear on the clients terminal.

+If stack is not empty , a TOP: 'the string at the top' will appear on the clients terminal.

 Running the program:

 Download all of the files in the repo , make sure all the files are in the same directory.
 Open terminal in this directory and type: "make all"